 The final step is to modify our program to use this input file.
-The name of this input file can be hardcoded in the main program, but for more flexibility, it can also be provided as a command-line argument.
-To do this, replace the int main() { line by and should give the same output as before.
+Its name can be hardcoded in the main program, but it can also be provided as a command-line argument for more flexibility.
+To do this, replace the int main() { line by